blueripple/blueripple-research/br-2021-NewMaps/posts/TX_Congressional/inputs/post_daveModelTable.md

 ## 2. Districts worthy of Dem donor support
 Based on the results above, we think there are five good options for Dem donors in TX:
-- TX-15 is competitive in both models and we think a slight lean R but winnable for the Dems.
-- TX-28 and TX-34 might look safe, but we are concerned that these could be hard to win, especially in a bad year for team Blue.
-- TX-38 and TX-24 are, perhaps, “plausible long-shots”, districts that look out-of-reach historically but winnable demographically.
-These are places where resources now, especially spent on organizing, could make a large difference.
+- TX-15 (R+2 in Blue Ripple Model): We think this current Dem seat needs resources for Team Blue to hold it, particularly since it became tighter after redistricting.
+The incumbent, Vincente Gonzalez, opted to run in TX-34, which looks nominally safer for Dems (see below).
+Six Dems and nine Republicans have filed to compete in the primary.

+- TX-28 (D+3) was won by 18 points by incumbent Dem Henry Cuellar in 2020,
+but is now significantly more competitive and needs defensive support.
+Cuellar is being primaried from the left by Jessica Cisneros, who almost unseated him in 2020; seven Republicans have also thrown their hats in the ring.

+- TX-34 (D+2) is being viewed as relatively safe by Dems (see above), but we believe it may be tighter than pundits appreciate, and in need of support.
+Retiring Dem incumbent Filemon Vela has thrown his support behind Vincente Gonzalez in a race with multiple GOP hopefuls.

+TX-24 (D+7) and TX-38 (D+8) appear to be “plausible long-shots” in our demographic model.
+Both are relatively dense, majority-white districts near cities.
+In TX-24, which contains parts of Dallas, GOP incumbent Beth Van Duyne eked out a 1.5-point victory in 2020 under the old map, although the new lines should tilt things more in the Republican’s favor.
+The newly-created Houston-area TX-38 was designed to be Republican leaning, and the GOP’s Wesley Hunt, who lost a tight contest in nearby TX-7 to Lizzie Pannill Fletcher in 2020, is well-funded and may be hard to beat.
+Although historical data and pundits would call both of these out of reach for Team Blue, we believe organizing resources could mobilize latent Dem-leaning voters.

 A few points on “plausible long-shots”:
 (Feel free to skip if you’ve read our discussion of these sorts of districts in other analyses.)
-Our findings in TX-38 and TX-24 deserve particular discussion.
+Our findings in TX-24 and TX-38 deserve particular discussion.
 These look to be "safe R" given the voting patterns in the precincts within them, but our demographic model suggests they should be much more Dem-leaning, and maybe even Dem-winnable.
 What might this mean?
 One way to answer this question is to consider the difference between the two models.